 While a herniated back disc may never cause symptoms, if a nerve root has become compressed or inflamed by a herniated disc, it can potentially inhibit muscle reflexes or even basic function in any area of the body innervated by that nerve root.
 The extent of the muscle weakness is entirely dependent on specific spinal nerves being compressed by the herniated disc.
 In the lumbar spine (lower back), a compressed nerve root can be the cause of lower back pain, but also numbness, tingling and muscle weakness in the legs and feet, typically on one side of the body.
 Meanwhile, a herniated cervical disc (in the neck) can cause neck pain and weakness in an arm and hand.

 In addition to muscle weakness, the most common symptoms of a herniated disc are:

 - Numbness and tingling in the extremities

-In the event that muscle weakness from a herniated disc is present, it is important to visit a physician to both identify the origin of the problem and develop a course of action.
+In the event that muscle weakness from a herniated disc is suspected, it is important to visit a physician to both confirm the origin of the problem and develop a course of action.
 Treatment options to address the weakness can vary.
-Often the weakness can be treated with a conservative approach – including physical therapy, exercise, over-the-counter or prescription medication, and hot and cold packs, among others.
+Often muscle weakness can be treated with a conservative approach – including physical therapy, exercise, stretching, over-the-counter or prescription medication and hot and cold packs, among others.
 Occasionally, a conservative approach isn’t entirely effective against muscle weakness, in which case a surgical alternative may be suggested.

-If this is the diagnosis you have received, contact the award-winning staff at Laser Spine Institute (LSI) for a free review of your MRI or CT scan to learn more about the minimally invasive, outpatient procedures offered at LSI to regain your strength.
+If this is the diagnosis you have received, contact the award-winning staff at Laser Spine Institute for a free review of your MRI or CT scan and to learn more about the minimally invasive, outpatient procedures offered at Laser Spine Institute to help you regain your strength.
 Living with muscle weakness does not need to be a permanent disability, and with advances in modern medicine, there are exciting new alternatives to traditional open-back disc surgery.